 A healing touch for kids with sensory difficulties

 Most kids love getting messy, but not 19-month-old Isaiah Beaumont.
 Up until a few months ago, touching anything wet would send him into a screaming, crying fit.

 Isaiah has Fragile X syndrome, a genetic disorder that can affect a child's development.
 He also has sensory processing difficulties that make certain textures – things that are wet or moist, hard or soft, for example – very unpleasant to feel.

-Isaiah Beaumont works with Occupational Therapist Shari Meyer at Kenny Kids, part of Sister Kenny Rehabilitation Institute, New Ulm recently.
+Isaiah Beaumont works with Occupational Therapist Shari Meyer at Courage Kenny Kids, part of Courage Kenny Rehabilitation Institute - New Ulm.
 As part of his therapy, Isaiah works with a variety of textured foods to become less sensitive to touching them.

 "He just didn't want to touch anything," said Dorothy Beaumont, Isaiah's grandmother.
 "If you put him on the floor and the carpet didn't feel right to him he would start screaming," explained Dorothy.
 Isaiah also couldn't stand the feeling of grass.
 "He just cried and cried until you picked him up," added his grandmother.

 Isaiah would eat if his mother or grandmother fed him, but he refused to feed himself.
 He wouldn't pick up popular baby foods like Cheerios or dissolvable puffs.
 His family was growing concerned, and started to look for help.

 Isaiah was already receiving services from the Birth to Three program offered by the River Bend Education District.
 His services team picked up on Isaiah's sensitivity to touch, and spoke to the boy’s family about their concerns.
 They suggested the family seek help from the Kenny Kids program at the Sister Kenny Rehabilitation Institute (SKRI) – New Ulm.